• Slide title

 Thursday Morning Bible Study

-The group meets bi-weekly on Thursdays, from 8:00 to 9:00 a.m., in Keith Hall.
+Sessions will take place on Jan.
+22 , Feb.
+5 and 19, March 5 and 19, April 2, 16, and 30, and May 14 in Keith Hall from 8:00 to 9:00 a.m sharp.
 A zoom option is available.
 For more information, contact parishioners Dr. Ernest Clark or Virginia Mentz.

 group of people in a Bible study, some with open Bibles